dkapanadze/wenroll_docs/README.md

 -  **Mutation auth(input: LoginInput): AuthPayload**

-Description This route enables users to log in by providing their email and password.
+Description: This route enables users to log in by providing their email .
 Upon successful authentication, the system generates an access token and returns it along with user details.
 The access token can be used for subsequent authenticated requests.
  #### Features
 - **Validates the user's email and password credentials.**
 - **Supports account suspension checks and handles login restrictions for non-active users.**